ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 **Mounting:**

-- Screwed directly into a platform plate in front of the chassis into the platform plate.
+- Screwed directly into a platform plate in front of the chassis, connected to the steering mechanism.

 <img src="docs/resources/servomount.jpg" alt="Servo Mounting" width=400>